lmangnier/Benchmark_Integration_Metagenomics_Metabolomics/README.md

 In this repo you can find the code for reproducing results and figures from our paper "Decoding the Microbiome-Metabolome Nexus: A Systematic Benchmark of Integrative Strategies".
+We summarize important results and findings below.
+We also provide a complete tutorial in the Wiki section on how combining best methods to identify complementary biological processes on one real dataset.

 ## Work Summary
 In our work we compared 19 statistical methods across 3 synthetic datasets to identify the most promising methods across a variety of scientific questions, such as **global associations**, **data summarization**, **individual associations**, and **feature selection**.
 We illustrated best methods in a real-world data application for Konzo.
 Below we summarize the most important findings, providing practical guidelines for helping the community.